urvid22/Life-Expectancy-ForecastingProject/README.md

 ### 🗃️ MySQL (Database Storage)
 - Created a relational database `life_expectancy_db` using SQLAlchemy
-- Stored cleaned, merged, and modeled outputs as a table
+- Stored modeled outputs as a table
 - Configured user access and permissions for secure connectivity from BI tools

 ### 📊 Power BI (Visualization & Insights)